HS-Datadesk/koronavirus-avoindata/README.md

 This data is snapshots from THL published reports, which makes the format a little weird.
 We'll follow how the data format develops and will improve it once we have time / figure out how / the way it's reprted stabilises.

+Best idea about the processed THL data is in [the example data](exampleProcessedThlData.json). `value` field tells how many infections were found in tests on that date.

 # Lisenssi: MIT-lisenssi